-Recently I contacted RIPE NCC regarding Quasi Networks LTD and their blatant disregard to abuse complaints.
+Recently I contacted RIPE NCC regarding Quasi Networks (AS29073) and their blatant disregard to abuse complaints.
 I have contacted Quasi Networks via the email addresses documented in the RIPE WHOIS database:

 However to little surprise, I received no response or confirmation of my emails.
 The attacks from IP addresses managed by Quasi Networks continue at this very moment.